NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: The Individual Galaxies

 We added a ZGAUSS component to the TBABS*(APEC+POWERLAW) model, fixing the line energy at 6.4 keV and fixing the line width at $10^{-3}$ keV.
-This did not significantly change C-stat/d.o.f., though allowing the line width to freely vary brought C-stat/d.o.f.\ down to 497.25/580.
+This did not significantly change C-stat/d.o.f., though freeing the line width to vary in the fitting brought C-stat/d.o.f.\ down to 497.25/580.

 To further ascertain the nature of the unusual bump at 4-8 keV we extracted the \xmm{} observation of NGC 5005.
 The bump from 4-8 keV seen in the \nustar{} spectrum is not clearly seen in its \xmm{} spectra; however the \xmm{} data were taken a decade earlier, so the lack of the line may simply be due to variability.
 To determine whether the line was truly absent from the \xmm{} and \chandra{} data, we first fit the \nustar{} data alone to a TBABS*(ZGAUSS+POWERLAW) model to find the best fit parameters for the line.
 The C-stat/d.o.f.\ of this fit was 391.98/468; for comparison, the C-stat/d.o.f.\ for a TBABS*(BORUS+POWERLAW) fit to the \nustar{} data was 394.76/467.
 The resulting line parameters were an energy of 5.91 keV, a line with of 0.76 keV, and a normalization of $5.26\times 10^{-6}\ {\rm cts}\, {\rm s}^{-1}\, {\rm keV}^{-1}$.
 We then fit the \xmm{} and \chandra{} data alone with a TBABS*(APEC+ZGAUSS+POWERLAW) model, with the ZGAUSS energy and width set to the values measured from the \nustar{} data alone.
-The normalizations were left to freely vary.
+The normalizations were left to vary freely.
 The resulting normalizations were consistent with the \nustar{} data for both the \xmm{} and \chandra{} data.

 We ran 10,000 Monte Carlo simulations to estimate the false alarm probability for the putative line.
 We simulated fake \nustar{} observations in XSPEC with the parameters of the best fit to the \nustar{} data using only a POWERLAW component, then tried fitting the data with both a POWERLAW model and a POWERLAW+ZGAUSS model.
 The normalization of the ZGAUSS component was left to freely vary, while the line width was fixed at the value measured from \nustar{}.
 We then stepped through the values in line energy and saved the best fit.
 The resulting decrease in C-stat was greater than the decrease for the real data only in 4 out of 10,000 runs.
 The same was true if we instead fit it with a POWERLAW+ZGAUSS model where the line was unresolved (width fixed at $3\times10^{-3}$ keV).
 We therefore estimate the false positivity rate as 0.04\%.
 This is a $>$3.3 sigma detection, and we treat the line as real.